redietGirma/redietGirma/README.md

 - 👋 Hi, I’m @redietGirma
-- 👀 I’m interested in developing high quality, scalable and maintainable software
+- 👀 I’m interested in javascript, c#.
 - 🌱 I’m currently working as a front-end developer
 - 💞️ I’m looking to collaborate on Angualr and react.js projects
 - 📫 redigirma77@gmail.com